Kanishka16garg/recruitment-portal/README.md

-# Recruitment Portal (Job Portal)
+# Niche Nest (Recruitment Portal)

-A simple MERN job portal project (backend + frontend) for employers and job seekers.
+A MERN job portal project (backend + frontend) for employers and job seekers.

 This repository contains: